Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 because, using our assumptions on the parameters,

 So the firms optimally respond to the growing uncertainty about the demand by increasing their prices.
 They become less competitive.
-Next, consider the associated maximum losses:
+Next, consider the associated maximum losses as shown in \eqref{e-bertrand-com}.
+Then

-Moreover, if $\eps=0.1$, then the maximum losses are bounded by $0.01$.
+So the maximum losses are small.
+For example, if $\eps=0.1$, then the maximum losses are bounded by $0.01$.
 So the firms lose no more than about 1\% of the maximum profit due to not knowing the cost of the other firm. \end{remark}